 ConvertKit is used by creators all over the world for both email campaigns and landing pages.
 If you’re a creator who wants to showcase your unique content, then the best way would be to always add videos to forms and landing pages.

 Wishpond is a great platform to create video landing pages to grow your business.
 It gives you the ability to add a video using a landing page editor in order to capture leads, drive sales, book client appointments and more.

 How to Add Video To a LeadPages Site

 There are a couple ways to add video to your landing page using LeadPages.
 The widget allows you to embed video from hosting sites like YouTube directly on your pages and pop-ups.
-If you want to use a video in the background of your landing page, then there are a few requirements and you should use a video background template.

 Whether you use a plug-and-play landing page builder or a custom-built solution, adding a video to your page should be fairly straightforward.
 Many landing page tools even offer video landing page templates to make the process super easy.